-When you file for Chapter 7 bankruptcy, this is sometimes known as the “liquidation chapter.”
-Depending on your situation, you may be unable to pay off your debts.
-To settle your financial obligations, your non-exempt property will be liquidated by the trustee handling your case.
+In order to settle your financial obligations, your non-exempt property will be liquidated by the trustee handling your case.
 The proceeds will then be distributed amongst your creditors.
-However, in the large majority of Chapter 7 cases, people are able to exempt and keep all of their property.
+However, in many Chapter 7 cases, people do not have any non-exempt property and will be able to keep all of their assets.

 Chapter 13 Bankruptcy

-Unlike Chapter 7 cases, Chapter 13 filings are structured to allow you to reorganize your finances and pay off creditors, with some portion of your debt being forgiven.
-During a Chapter 13 case, you develop a repayment plan with your creditors that outlines how and when you will pay your debts.
+Unlike Chapter 7 cases, Chapter 13 filings are structured to allow you to reorganize your finances and repay creditors, with some portion of your debt being forgiven.

-Working with a Spartanburg bankruptcy lawyer can help you create a pragmatic and realistic payment plan based on your current income.
-Chapter 13 bankruptcy may be an ideal option if you experienced sudden debt because of a temporary financial issue and can give you the necessary time to restructure your debt in a manner that makes repayment possible.
+Chapter 13 bankruptcy may be an ideal option if you experienced sudden debt because of a temporary financial issue.
+This can give you the time you need to restructure your debt in a way that makes repayment possible.

 Chapter 11 Bankruptcy

 If you are filing under Chapter 11, your lawyer will sit down with you and organize a plan of action for repaying your creditors.
-However, before you are able to proceed, you will need to present your financial strategy to your creditors, who will then decide whether or not your plan is satisfactory.
-You and your legal team may have to go back and forth with your creditors multiple times until they approve of your plan.
+However, before you can proceed, you will need to present your financial strategy to your creditors, who will then review whether your plan is satisfactory.

 Chapter 12 Bankruptcy

-If this is relevant to your situation, you and your Spartanburg bankruptcy lawyer must create a plan with the intention of paying back your creditors based on your future income.
-It also must be approved by your creditors before the plan is set in motion.
-Your lawyer will also work with a Chapter 12 trustee, whose job is to monitor the progression of your farm’s revenue while the case moves through the legal process.
+If this is relevant to your situation, a bankruptcy lawyer from our Spartanburg office can review your situation and help you come up with an achievable repayment plan.
+We can also work with a Chapter 12 trustee, whose job is to monitor the progress of your farm’s revenue while the case moves through the legal process.

 Spartanburg Bankruptcy Lawyer Near Me 828.286.3866

-When unemployment or a major life event makes it impossible to manage your bills and debt, bankruptcy may be a realistic option to pursue.
-Working with a Spartanburg bankruptcy lawyer can review your finances, advocate for your rights, and file under the chapter that applies to your situation.
-Additionally, an attorney ensures that your assets are protected from creditors, which can prove challenging without legal assistance.
+If you can no longer manage your bills or pay your debts, bankruptcy may be a logical option to pursue.
+A lawyer from Farmer & Morris Law, PLLC, can review your finances, advocate for your rights, and file under the chapter that applies to your situation.